 All AHPRA registered MRT's may apply for registration in New Zealand under the TTMRA and your application will be treated the same as New Zealand graduates.

 Applications are to be made through the online registration link.
-Once completed, you will receive a confirmation email with a checklist that is to be included with your application along with the following documentation.
+Once you have completed the application, you will need to upload the following documents onto your profile:

 - A certified copy of your qualification; and